Anoenymous/DaL/README.md

 - **Python IDE (e.g. Pycharm)**: Open the *DaL_main.py* file on the IDE, and simply click 'Run'.

-# An Example Run of *DaL_main.py*
+# An Example Experiment of *DaL*
-The main program is defaultly an example experiment that evaluates *DaL* with 5 sample sizes of *Lrzip*, each repeated 30 times, without hyperparameter tuning for the models (to save demonstrate time).
+The main program *DaL_main.py* is defaultly an example experiment that evaluates *DaL* with 5 sample sizes of *Lrzip*, each repeated 30 times, without hyperparameter tuning for the models (to save demonstrate time).

-An succussful run should produce the following messages:
+A succussful run would produce similar messages as below:

+        N_train:  127
+        N_test:  5057
+        ---DNN_DaL depth 1---
+        Dividing...
+          106 samples with feature 5 <= 0.5:
+          21 samples with feature 5 > 0.5:
+        Training...
+        Testing...
+        Best clustering rate: 4885/5057 = 0.9659877397666601
+        > DNN_DaL MRE: 30.88
+        DNN_DaL total time cost (minutes): 0.91

 # Change Experiment Settings